JeffHughes/AzureTableFramework/README.md

 Results are sorted by PartitionKey, then RowKey alphanumerically.

 **Tables are Named after ClassNames**
-	If you change a class name, a new table will be created the next time you save the changes.
+If you change a class name, a new table will be created the next time you save the changes and previous data will remain in the old table with the old class name.

 **RowKeys are ClassNames + "ID"**
-**RowKeys are always GUIDS**
+There must be a (string) property that matches the case-sensitive pattern  ClassNames + "ID" (e.g. class named Blog, must have a (string) property of "BlogID").
+RowKeys are GUIDs by default, if you don't otherwise populate the property, a new guid will be created.

 **Tables are created auto-magically, there are no database create/update migration tasks** All you need are azure storage credentials.